runelangseid/hassio-futurehome2mqtt/README.md

 ## Supported Futurehome devices

+* Appliances (switches in HA)
+  * Wall plugs like Fibaro Wall plug is supported
 * Lights (lights in HA)
   * Dimmers - On/Off and brightness.
 Tested with Fibaro dimmer 2
   * Switches - On/Off.
 Tested with Fibaro wall plug